So, you’ve been served. You’re freaking out, right? Stop it.

 To support her argument that she desperately needed employment, the defendant can provide bank statements and copies of her bills, illustrating her dire need for income.

 5.)
 Do you have a claim against the plaintiff?

 This is my personal favorite.
 Sometimes, owners go to court and file, representing themselves, and have no idea that they’re incriminating themselves by doing so.

-Another example is an owner that sues a staff member for a contract violation but doesn’t adhere to the FLSA.
-If the defendant can prove that they were required to work overtime without pay and that their owners weren’t paying them at least minimum wage for the hours they work, the defendant could win damages from the plaintiff.
+Another example is an owner who sues a professional for a contract violation but doesn’t adhere to the FLSA.
+If the professional can prove that they were required to work overtime without pay and that their so-called “employers” weren’t paying them at least minimum wage for the hours they work, the misclassified professional could win damages from the plaintiff.

-Yet another example is when an owner sues a booth renter for a fee for “breaching a lease” after the salon owner locks the renter out and evicts them illegally.
+Yet another example is when a salon owner sues a booth renter for a fee for “breaching a lease” after the salon owner locks the renter out and evicts them illegally.
 (That one actually happens a lot.)
 The renter could then sue the owner for improper eviction, theft, and damages due to disrupting their business operations.
-If the renter of the salon also required the renter to follow their rules, use their receptionist, do chores, or interfered in their business improperly, the renter could potentially have the owner sued for tax and labor law violations in addition to the illegal eviction.
+If the salon landlord also required the renter to follow their rules, use their receptionist, do chores, or interfered in their business improperly, the renter could potentially have the owner sued for tax and labor law violations in addition to the illegal eviction.